alexpreynolds/biostar-handbook-web/book/unit-04-unix.md

 * Write programs to work together.
 * Write programs to handle text streams, because that is a universal interface.

+We will see how most of the command line tools follow the first of this statements (Write programs that do one thing and do it well).
+Writing small programs is also a smart approach in developing new scripts and for organizing a data analysis task.

+Later in the chapter we will also see how to make the command line tools "work together", as in the second statement, using the Unix piping system.

+Finally, the third statement (handle text streams) may be a bit outdated in the modern world, where databases and compressed formats are needed for high performance computing.
+However, handling text files is a very common task in bioinformatics, and we will see how the Unix environment provides many tools to do that.

 In the book called [The Art of Unix Programming][taop] Eric Steven Raymond discusses in great detail the driving principles of Unix.
 Only fifty or so years later is the genius of the design behind